dcartist/how-to-present/README.md

-Write a good README.
-When you write a detailed Readme helps when making a presentation.
-You will not have to remember as much because it is already written in your README.
-Your README is your guide to your presentation.
+### Your presentation is about getting your story across.
+It doesn't have to be grandiose or elaborate, but it has to be your story.

+### Don't just read off your README/Slides.
+They are just a guide to help with the story that you are telling.

+When using READMEs for your presentation, make sure it is well written.
 Outline what you want to talk about in your presentation.
-Things to keep in mind when writing a readme
+You will not have to remember as much because it is already written down.

+Here are some things to consider in your outline/presentation:

 - What is your project
 - How do you install your project?